jahanna4/Javascript-Challenge/README.md

 The purpose of this challenge was to create a dynamic table based upon a provided datatset.

 Data was read in from a separate file as a variable and parsed using D3.
 A table was then created and populated with the data.
 Table was then set to filter on click of the "Filter Table" button.
-Upon clicking the "Filter Table" button, the input of the date box will be selected and used to filter the table showing on rows containing that date.
+Upon clicking the "Filter Table" button, the input of the date box will be selected and used to filter the table showing only rows containing that date.